EVERYTHING YOU NEED TO KNOW

 Finding the right spot for your heater makes for a toastier room without maxing out the thermostat.
 A convection heater nestled under a window will stop cold draughts creeping in.
 As a rule, electric heaters should always be on the flattest, smoothest surface away from any potential liquid spills.
 Keep any heater well away from curtains, beds and blankets, upholstered furniture and rugs.

 A warm room, or home, is a place where the whole family can enjoy quality time together.
 For more help choosing the heater that’s right for you, visit us in store or online.
-Once you’ve found your dream machine, check out our quick tips to shrink your heating and cooling bill.

 Heater Buying Guide